Tap on a feature to learn more.

 The Word Biblical Commentary series offers the best in critical scholarship firmly committed to the authority of Scripture as divine revelation.
 It is perfect for scholars, students of the Bible, ministers, and anyone who wants a theological understanding of Scripture.

-This commentary is also available in these sets:
+This commentary volume is also available as part of the following sets:

 Word Biblical Commentary New Testament Set (25 vols.)
 Word Biblical Commentary Set (61 vols.)